rgantzos/wasteof.stats/README.md

 # wasteof.stats
-The unofficial stats website for wasteof.money!
+the unofficial stats website for wasteof.money!
+## how to view it
+you can view the stats website [here!](https://wasteof.stats.scratchstatus.org)